crosscloudci/cross-cloud/ADDAPROJECT.md

     e.g. envoy-configuration
     ```

-3. Get values from upstream in the value . yaml
+3. Get values from upstream in the value.yml
 4. Review helm chart for project
 5. Replace image in .gitlab-ci.yml with image helm chart
 6. Change strategy